-In general, volunteers will receive the following allowances:
+In general, volunteers will receive the following allowances or reimbursements:

 Settling in - To assist with expenses associated with passports, excess baggage, and any other costs associated with your departure and setting up accommodation in your country of assignment.
 If your assignment duration is six months or less, the program will provide you with a one-off settling-in allowance of AUD$500.
 For assignments of more than six months, the settling in allowance is AUD$1,000.
 The allowance is paid prior to departure by direct transfer to your Australian bank account.